Who Was Joseph Conrad?

 Joseph Conrad was born Józef Teodor Konrad Korzeniowski on December 3, 1857, in Berdichev (now Berdychiv), Ukraine.
-His parents, Apollo and Evelina (nee Bobrowska) Korzeniowski, were members of the Polish noble class.
+His parents, Apollo and Evelina Korzeniowski, were members of the Polish noble class.
 They were also Polish patriots who conspired against oppressive Russian rule; as a consequence, they were arrested and sent to live in the Russian province of Vologda with their 4-year-old son.
 When Conrad's parents died several years later, he was raised by an uncle in Poland.

-Conrad's education was erratic: He was first tutored by his literary father, then attended school in Krakow and received further private schooling.
+Conrad's education was erratic.
+He was first tutored by his literary father, then attended school in Krakow and received further private schooling.
 At the age of 16, Conrad left Poland and traveled to the port city of Marseilles, France, where he began his years as a mariner.

 Through an introduction to a merchant who was a friend of his uncle, Conrad sailed on several French commercial ships, first as an apprentice and then as a steward.
 He traveled to the West Indies and South America, and he may have participated in international gun-smuggling.

-After a period of debt and a failed suicide attempt, Conrad joined the British merchant marine, where he was employed for 16 years.
+After a period of debt and a failed suicide attempt, Conrad joined the British merchant marines, where he was employed for 16 years.
 He rose in rank and became a British citizen, and his voyages around the world—he sailed to India, Singapore, Australia and Africa—gave him experiences that he would later reinterpret in his fiction.

-After his sea-faring years, Conrad began to put down roots on land.
-In 1896 he married Jessie Emmeline George, daughter of a bookseller; they had two sons.
+After his seafaring years, Conrad began to put down roots on land.
+In 1896, he married Jessie Emmeline George, daughter of a bookseller; they had two sons.
 He also had friendships with prominent writers such as John Galsworthy, Ford Madox Ford and H.G.
 Wells.

 Conrad began his own literary career in 1895 with the publication of his first novel, Almayer's Folly, an adventure tale set in the Borneo jungles.
-Before the turn of the century he wrote two of his most famous and enduring novels.
+Before the turn of the century, he wrote two of his most famous and enduring novels.
 Lord Jim (1900) is the story of an outcast young sailor who comes to terms with his past acts of cowardice and eventually becomes the leader of a small South Seas country.
 Heart of Darkness (1902) is a novella describing a British man's journey deep into the Congo of Africa, where he encounters the cruel and mysterious Kurtz, a European trader who has established himself as a ruler of the native people there.

 Lord Jim and Heart of Darkness contain the signature elements of Conrad's writing: faraway settings; dramatic conflicts between human characters and the brutal forces of nature; and themes of individualism, the violent side of human nature and racial prejudice.
 Conrad was interested in showing "psycho-political" situations that drew parallels between the inner lives of single characters and the broader sweep of human history.